-I must apologise, it’s been far too long since I posted anything.
-I’ve been allowing the vicissitudes of life to overcome me.
+I must apologise.
+It’s been so long since I posted anything.
+I’ve allowed the vicissitudes of life to overcome me.
 The care of an elderly parent, another difficult personal conflict, and my struggle with an inconsiderate neighbour.

 With all of this going on I’m trying to obey the injunction to ‘Be kind to yourself’.
 Elizabeth Gilbert certainly mentions this frequently, citing how merciless the world has become.
 And that has translated into mostly stopping writing.
 I’ve allowed my innate laziness to grasp at excuses.
 However I’ve still been collecting thoughts and ideas though, and reading as much as I can.